Inferring neutron star properties through gravitational waves from r-modes and their relativistic counterparts: Preliminaries

 For long observation duration compared to a day, the parameter space metric over the phase parameters ($f,\dot{f},\ddot{f}$) is approximately given by the "phase metric" \citep{Prix:2006wm}:

 where $(f,\dot{f},\ddot{f}) \equiv (f^{0},f^{1},f^{2}$) and the time average operator $\langle \quad \rangle$ is defined as:

-where $T$ is the total observation time (assuming 100\% duty cycle).
+where $T$ is the total time-span of the observation.
 The metric quantifies the "distance" between two points in the parameter space.
 The inverse of the Fisher information matrix (which is also the covariance matrix), in terms of the metric, is:

-In Eq \eqref{gam} $\rho$ is the signal-to-noise ratio, which for a year or longer observation time, can be averaged over $\iota$ and $\psi$ and sky position \cite{JFK-1}:
+In Eq \eqref{gam} $\rho$ is the signal-to-noise ratio, which for a year or longer observation time, can be averaged over $\iota$ and $\psi$ and sky position \citep{JFK-1}: Or,

-where $S_h$ is the single-sided spectral density of the strain noise in the detector, and in Eq \eqref{D}, $\mathcal{D}$ is the "sensitivity depth" \cite{D1, D2}:
+where $S_h$ is the single-sided spectral density of the strain noise in the detector, and in Eq \eqref{D}, $\mathcal{D}$ is the "sensitivity depth" \citep{D1, D2}:

 The covariance matrix is calculated from Eq \eqref{gam}, using Eq \eqref{metric} and Eq \eqref{D}:

 Now, the only relevant amplitude parameter is $h_{0}$.
 The error in $h_0$ is calculated using the Fisher information matrix over the amplitude parameters $\mathcal{A}_{i}$'s and the coordinate transformation from $\mathcal{A}_{i}$ to ($h_o,\iota,\psi,\phi_0$)\citep{prix2011}.
 For year-long observation, the error can be averaged over the sky position and $\psi$ \citep{Lu:2022oys}: